Michael-wigontherun/xEditLevelListInjection/README.md

 The reason I did not include mteFunctions.pas or "Add Items To Leveled List.pas", was I dont know if there open source, also mteFunctions.pas has tones of useful meathods

-"Add Items To Leveled List.pas" also imports items into a level list but it will import all items it runs over to a selected level list. so use this for mods that have a simgle armor piece
+"Add Items To Leveled List.pas" also imports items into a level list but it will import all items it runs over to a selected level list. so use this for mods that have a single armor piece